 In this guide I show how to disassemble a Sony Vaio VGN-FW170J laptop.

-Before you start, make sure the laptop is turned off and battery removed.
+Before you start, make sure the computer is turned off and battery removed.

 STEP 1.